 Eligibility Requirements Apply to the Program

-The Honors Program is open to students of any major, however, all students interested in participating must submit an application beyond the standard application for admission to Trinity.
+The Honors Program is open to students of any major.
+Students may be directly invited into the program by the director.
+Alternatively, students may submit an application to the program (beyond the standard application for admission to Trinity).
 To enter the program, eligibility requirements are: